Young Royals (book series)

 Young Royals is a series of novels for children by Carolyn Meyer based on the early lives of multiple royalties such as English and French royalty.
 Books in the series are mostly about the English Tudors, such as: Mary, Bloody Mary (1999); Beware, Princess Elizabeth (2001); Doomed Queen Anne (2002); and Patience, Princess Catherine (2004).
 The French books in the series are Duchessina (2007), about the life of Catherine de' Medici, and The Bad Queen: Rules and Instructions for Marie-Antoinette (2010).
 The most recent titles in the series are: The Wild Queen: The Days and Nights of Mary, Queen of Scots (2012); Victoria Rebels (2013), about Queen Victoria of the British Empire; and Anastasia and Her Sisters (2013), about the daughters of Tsar Nicholas of Russia, specifically Anastasia.

 The books commonly feature inside looks at what the lives of each girl would have been like, including daily routine, protocol, out-of-the-ordinary experiences, and first-hand views of the lives of the people surrounding each of them.
 In some books a character can be portrayed as a villain, whereas in a different book that same character is the heroine.
-The portrayal of each royal is biased according to the position of the observing royal, which provides an interesting window into the life of royalty.
+The portrayal of each royal is biased according to the position of the observing royal, which provides a window into the life of royalty.